salvicode/django_test_blog/README.md

 Test project using Python + Django

-This project is based by https://djangocentral.com/building-a-blog-application-with-django/
+This project is based on https://djangocentral.com/building-a-blog-application-with-django/

 Everything is taken from that tutorial.